BIMSBbioinfo/bimsbbioinfo.github.io/training.markdown

 ---------------------------------------

-### Computational genomics course 2018
+### Computational genomics course
-We are organizing a computional genomics course titled "Computational genomics: BS-seq analysis and data integration".
-The course will take place between 23 and 25 May 2018 in Berlin.
-The course will cover fundamental in BS-seq analysis.
-The course will also be usefull for integrating and visualizing processed genomics data.
+Yearly since 2015 we are organizing a computational genomics course focusing on various topics from special sequencing technologies to machine learning.
+Before 2020 it took place in Berlin.
+Since then, the course has been conducted in an online format, facilitating access for interested participants worldwide with minimal obstacles.
+The courses cover fundamentals in BS-seq analysis, integration and visualization of processed genomics data.

-There will be theoretical lectures followed by practical sessions where students directly apply what they have learned.
-The programming will be mainly done in R and unix shell.
+The course design consists of theoretical lectures followed by practical sessions where students directly apply what they have learned.
+The programming is mainly done in R and unix shell.

 The course will be beneficial for computational biologists and experimental biologists who are doing data analysis.
 More info on: [http://compgen.mdc-berlin.de/](http://compgen.mdc-berlin.de/)